kevalthumar-inventyv/Training_2024_2025/IOS/README.md

 10. Write a program to group numbers into even and odd using reduce.
 11. Write a program to find the longest string in an array using reduce.
 12. Write a program to transform and flatten nested arrays of numbers, keeping only even numbers.

+### **Class and Structure**

+1. Basic Class Creation

+    - Create a class named Book with the following properties:
+        1. title (String)
+        2. author (String)
+        3. pages (Int)
+    - Add a method description() that prints the book's details in this format: "Title: [title], Author: [author], Pages: [pages]".
+    - Create an instance of the class and call the description() method.
+2. Understanding Reference Types

+    - Create a class Person with properties name (String) and age (Int).
+    - Create two instances of Person pointing to the same object.
+Modify the name using one instance and print the name from the other.
+What happens?
+Notice the differences.
+Note it down inside your obsidian notes.
+3. Basic Structure Creation

+    - Define a structure Rectangle with properties width (Double) and height (Double).
+    - Add a method area() that calculates and returns the area of the rectangle.
+    - Create two instances of Rectangle and modify one instance’s width.
+Print the area for both instances to show that they are independent.
+4. Working with Mutating Methods

+    - Define a structure Counter with a property count (Int) initialized to 0.
+    - Add a mutating method increment(by:) that increases the count by the given amount.
+    - Create an instance of Counter, increment it by 5, and print the updated count.
+5. Using self in Initializers

+    - Create a class Circle with a property radius (Double) and an initializer that uses the self keyword to set the value of radius.
+    - Add a method circumference() that calculates and returns the circumference of the circle (2 *π* radius).
+    - Create an instance of the class and print the circumference.
+6. Classes vs. Structures

+    - Write a program to demonstrate the difference between a class and a structure.
+Create a class Car and a structure Bicycle, both with a speed property (Double).
+    - Modify the speed of a class instance and a structure instance after assigning them to new variables.
+Print the results to explain the reference and value type behavior.
+7. Inheritance with Classes

+    - Create a base class Animal with a property name (String) and a method sound() that prints "Some generic sound".
+    - Create a subclass Dog that overrides the sound() method to print "Woof!".
+    - Create instances of Animal and Dog, call their sound() methods.
+8. Custom Initializers in Structures

+    - Create a structure Point with properties x (Double) and y (Double).
+    - Add a custom initializer that takes a single value and initializes both x and y to the same value.
+    - Create an instance of Point using this initializer and print its properties.